musella/musella.github.io/_posts/2018-11-27-poincare-embedding-amazon.markdown

 I therefore decided to start exploring this domain, starting from one of the most basic tasks related to graphical data, i.e. **graphs embedding**.
 A graph embedding is a **mapping** between **graphs** and a multi-dimensional **manifolds** that associate each node in the graph with a point on the manifold.

 Geometrical embeddings have applications in several sub-fields of machine learning, such as **language** representation for NLP systems, **social networks** modelling and knowledge modelling.

-Earlier this year, I had followed [this](https://indico.cern.ch/event/687788) excellent seminar from **Maximilian Nickel** about his work [Poincaré Embeddings for Learning Hierarchical Representations](https://arxiv.org/abs/1705.08039).
-The idea of this work is to exploit hyperbolic geometries to represent hierarchical relations in a graph.
+Earlier this year, I followed [this](https://indico.cern.ch/event/687788) excellent seminar from **Maximilian Nickel** about his work [Poincaré Embeddings for Learning Hierarchical Representations](https://arxiv.org/abs/1705.08039).
+The idea of the paper is to exploit hyperbolic geometries to represent hierarchical relations in a graph.

-**Trees** and forests are the prototypical type of hierarchical graphs, and one **hyperbolic geometries** can be though as the continuous version of trees.
-A basic property of hyperbolic spaces is that the **distance** between elements **grows exponentially** as one move away from the centre of the space.
+**Trees** and forests are the prototypical type of hierarchical graphs, and **hyperbolic geometries** can be though as the continuous version of trees.
+A basic property of hyperbolic spaces is that the **distance** between elements **grows exponentially** as one moves away from the centre of the space.
 This property is completely analogous to the distance between nodes in increasingly deeper levels of a tree structure.